TypeDB 3.0 is live! Get started for free.

 select $other-name;

-Combining multiple query stages into a single query pipeline is fun.
-But the resulting query now has quite a bit of logically repetitive code.
-Let’s see a final, and most advanced version of the very same query:
+Isn’t that neat?
+Combining multiple query stages into a single query pipeline is powerful.
+However, the resulting query now has quite a bit of repetitive code.
+Let’s optimize it using a helper function.

 with fun friend_count($user: user) -> integer: